-One hundred and seventeen years ago today, a guy named Orlando Carmelo Scarnecchia was born in Steubenville, Ohio.
+Just a little over one hundred and seventeen years ago, a guy named Orlando Carmelo Scarnecchia was born in Steubenville, Ohio.
 You won’t recognize that name.
 Seeing as how he died in 1985, you might not recognize the name he became famous under.
 But if you’ve ever enjoyed a magician doing card tricks, played pretty much any card or dice game, or counted cards in blackjack (at least, if you did it his way) then you know the name John Scarne.

 Now why is a magician, card manipulator, and author of books on gambling showing up on a Wednesday Wonder post?
 Because there’s a corollary to Clarke’s Third Law: “Any sufficiently advanced technology is indistinguishable from magic.”
 The corollary is “Any sufficiently advanced magic is the product of technology.”

 Magic tricks have always been based on scientific principles.
 They are a combination of mathematics, physics, and psychology, and sometimes throw in chemistry, geometry, and topography, for good measure.
 Of course, the best magicians wrap all of that science in the arts, so that the perfect illusion (“Illusion, Michael.
 A trick is something a whore does for money.”) is a full-on performance wrapped up in a story, supported by stagecraft, acting, music, and the whole nine yards.

 Of course, note that the word “stagecraft” is kind of meta, because what we in theatre call stagecraft is often what illusionists call magic, so it’s an infinite loop there.
 A magic trick is stagecraft.
 Stagecraft is a magic trick.
 Lather, rinse, repeat.